spine/spine.site/app/views/docs/classes.md

 ##Context

-JavaScript's programs often involve a lot of context changes, especially when it comes to event callbacks.
+JavaScript programs often involve a lot of context changes, especially when it comes to event callbacks.
 Rather than manually proxying callbacks, so they're executed in the correct scope, CoffeeScript's function syntax provides a useful alternative, fat arrow functions (`=>`).

     class TaskApp extends Spine.Controller
       constructor: ->